Criticism of Belgian defense armaments investments

 Criticism of Belgian armament is also criticism of European armament, given that Belgium follows NATO's recommendations.

 NATO's belief in the superior qualities of military equipment over the quantity of equipment is a point of criticism.
 Quality over quantity.
 The war in Ukraine has shown that the quantity of military equipment is also a very important factor.
-This criticism is debatable given the usefulness of high-tech equipment, but the question remains: how quickly can these complex systems continue to be produced in sufficient numbers?
+This criticism is debatable given the usefulness of high-tech equipment, but the question remains, how quickly can these complex systems continue to be produced in sufficient numbers?

-F35 and second type of fighter aircraft
+F35 and second type of fighter jet

 Millions of drones